 With the support of the DRAC Ile-de-France, Ile-de-France Region, the ADAMI, the SACD Theatre Fund, the SPEDIDAM, the Maison de la nouvelle Calédonie, the Théâtre de la Bastille, and the Carreau du Temple.

 With the artistic participation of the Jeune Théâtre National

 With the collaboration of Réseau Canopé for the realization of a teaching file Pièce (dé)montée

-The Birgit Ensemble is supported by the Departmental Council of Val-de-Marne, and by the city of Paris as part of the support for artistic and cultural residency.
+The Birgit Ensemble is supported by the DRAC Ile-de-France, the Departmental Council of Val-de-Marne, and by the city of Paris as part of the support for artistic and cultural residency.

 Photos : © Darek Szuster et © Simon Gosselin